hackingyseguridad/IA/SECURITY.md

 # Security Policy

-`claude-red` is an offensive security tooling library.
+`hackingyseguridad-IA` is an offensive security tooling library.
 Its content describes attack methodologies for use by authorized red team operators, penetration testers, and security researchers.

 ## Intended Use